-What I will be doing is linking you to those articles, as well as taking a look at prospects that were acquired before this year’s draft; their progress, and their chances of making the 2016-17 roster.
-I will also bring you one sleeper pick – a player who was either drafted in the 4th-round or later; or an undrafted free agent signing who I pick as my darkhorse to make the NHL.
-For those wondering, the cut-off for what is or isn’t a prospect is typically about 50 NHL games played or being 25 years old.
+I will link you to those articles; as well as taking a look at prospects that were acquired before this year’s draft; their progress, and their chances of making the 2017-18 roster.
+I will also bring you one sleeper pick – a player who was either drafted in the 4th-round or later; or an undrafted free agent signing who I pick as a dark horse to make the NHL.
+The cut-off for prospects is typically 50 NHL games played or being 25 years old.
 These are not hard or fast rules though, and I may make some exceptions depending on the circumstances.

 TSP: Buffalo Sabres Prospects

 The Buffalo Sabres season started ominously.
 Top centre Jack Eichel was injured in one of the team’s first practices.
 This would be a major loss for the Sabres and a sign of things to come.
 One of their big off-season acquisitions, Dmitry Kulikov hurt his back, and never seemed to recover.
 He had a horrible season as a result, and will not be back in Buffalo.
 Injuries would take a further toll as key players Kyle Okposo, Ryan O’Reilly, Evander Kane, Cody Franson, Tyler Ennis, and Zach Bogosian would all miss key stretches.
 While some teams could overcome such injuries, the Sabres are a rebuilding club that does not yet have a lot of depth.
 They could not weather the storm and missed the playoffs.